(650) 366-4888

 PASTIERA NAPOLETANA (Easter Pie) 10 Inch Size

 La Pastiera is a delicious ricotta cheese and grain pie, a very old Neapolitan specialty for the Easter season.
 It is made from a recipe which has two particular ingredients, making it unique: moisture taken from the orange tree blossom (also known to the Italians as "acqua di arance" or "fior di arance") and cooked wheat.
-This classic Neapolitan pastry has a sweet crust ("pasta frolla") filled with ricotta, candied fruit, pastry cream and cooked wheat berries, and is scented with orange flower water.
+This classic Neapolitan pastry has a sweet crust ("pasta frolla") filled with ricotta, candied fruit (we do not add this ingredient in our baked version), pastry cream and cooked wheat berries, and is scented with orange flower water.

 Available in its traditional 10 inch diameter round size only.